This post is sponsored by my local grocer, Harmons Grocery Store. The hot cocoa mix recipe and all opinions are my own.

 I remember taking a oversized whisk to the bowl for this job as a kid.
 Everett brought his own whisk and spatula for the job.
 You really can’t mess this up so let the kids use their growing muscles to mix together the cocoa.
 And if they get a taste or two during the process, you need not worry!
 The mix also makes a great gift that kids can give away to their friends.

 I do a ratio of 1 part hot cocoa to 2 parts hot water but my husband likes it 1:1.
 You’ll find your perfect blend but start there.
 Hot water is key to getting all of the chocolate to melt evenly, whisk to combine.
 You may then add a ice cube to the kids drinks but don’t try to mix with luke-warm water.
 If there’s a little chocolate sludge at the bottom, think of it like a little gift from above.

 An organic, all-natural recipe for hot cocoa mix.

-- 8 ounces organic cacao, or unsweetened cocoa
+- 8 ounces organic cocoa powder or organic cacao

 - 16 ounces organic powdered sugar

 Add all ingredients to a large bowl and use a whisk to combine.
 Transfer to a large jar to store.
 This will last a couple months in a dry cool area.